 It is set up online sort of like Facebook.
 Your profile includes a bit about you, what you like, what interests you have, etc. As well as whether or not you are traveling or have a couch to offer.

 If you have a couch to offer, you tell a bit about your house, what your “couch” really is, whether it’s a guest room or literally a couch- whatever the sleeping arrangement may be.

 You can have friends on CS and they can leave recommendations for you and reviews.
 What this means is that when someone views your profile, they will see who you are, what you are all about, and what others have to say about you, either as a friend, a traveler, a guest, or a host.
 You can see the same about others.

 Related Podcast: Hitchhiking and Couchsurfing Through Europe with Brendan Lee

 How does CouchSurfing work?

-Is CouchSurfing safe?
+Is CouchSurfing Safe?

-For each person you are considering surfing with, you get to browse the references left by surfers and hosts or friends with whom that person has been in touch.
-You get to use your best judgment whether or not you think that is a safe person to stay with.
+For each person you are considering surfing with, you get to browse the references left by surfers, hosts, or friends with whom that person has been in touch.
+You get to use your best judgment on whether or not you think someone is a safe person to stay with.

-What else does CouchSurfing offer?
+What Else Does CouchSurfing offer?

 You can get cultural insight through CouchSurfing in a way that you just can’t get by staying at a hotel or even a hostel.
 And you’ll meet new friends along the way.
 It’s a great way to travel on a budget as well since you don’t pay for lodging.
-Just remember, rewarding your hosts with a home cooked meal, a small gift, or even a drink will not go unnoticed!
-Check out www.couchsurfing.org.
+Just remember, rewarding your hosts with a home-cooked meal, a small gift, or even a drink will not go unnoticed!